KUMAWAT55/test/commands.md

 ##### To Generates patch files or statistics of differences between paths or files in your git repository, or your index or your working directory
     git diff

+##### To merges one or more branches into your current branch and automatically creates a new commit if there are no conflicts

     git merge
     git log